donseba/go-htmx/README.md

 # go-htmx
-unobstructive HTMX integration in golang applications.
+Seamless HTMX integration in golang applications.

 This package consists of two main parts,
 1) Middleware to catch the HTMX headers from the request